A Study on the radon removal performance of low background activated carbon: The radon detector

 \subsection{Detection principle}

 The radon detector consists of a hemispherical chamber, a Si-PIN photodiode and supporting electronics.
 The basic principle of the detector is electrostatic collection.
 Fig.~\ref{fig.decaychain} shows the relevant branches of $^{222}$Rn decay chain.
 After $\alpha$ decay of $^{222}$Rn, its daughter nucleus will obtain a large recoil energy and then lose part of the electrons in the outer layer.
-Therefore, more than 90\% of $^{222}$Rn daughters are positively charged~\cite{positive}, so they can be collected to the surface of the Si-PIN photodiode with external electric field.
+Therefore, more than 90\% of $^{222}$Rn daughters are positively charged~\cite{positive}, so they can be collected to the surface of the Si-PIN photodiode by the electric field.
 By detecting $\alpha$s from $^{218}$Po and $^{214}$Po decay, the $^{222}$Rn concentration inside the chamber can be determined.
-The window of the Si-PIN photodiode is unsealed, so that the $\alpha$s can be detected with very high efficiency while $\beta$s or $\gamma$s can not be detected because the deposition energy is too small~\cite{SiPIN} .
-By using the circuit shown in Fig.~\ref{fig.circuitdiagram}, we can realize that the Si-PIN has a positive bias while itself is at a negative potential.
+The window of the Si-PIN photodiode is unsealed, so that the $\alpha$s, which have very weak penetration ability can be detected with very high efficiency while $\beta$s or $\gamma$s can not be detected because the thickness of the Si-PIN sensitive area is very thin and the energy deposited by $\beta$s or $\gamma$s on it is very small~\cite{SiPIN} .
+By using the circuit shown in Fig.~\ref{fig.circuitdiagram}, we can realize that the Si-PIN has a positive bias while is itself at a negative potential.
 The shell of the stainless steel chamber is grounded, so an electrical field is generated from the chamber shell to the Si-PIN.
-Before recorded by an oscilloscope, signals are amplified by a pre-amplifier and a main amplifier.
+Before being recorded by an oscilloscope, signals are amplified by a pre-amplifier and a main amplifier.
 The left of Fig.~\ref{fig.sample} shows example pulses of $^{218}$Po and $^{214}$Po and the right of Fig.~\ref{fig.sample} shows the energy spectrum of a $^{222}$Rn source.
 The event rate of $^{214}$Po is used to calculate the radon concentration because there are no other $\alpha$ sources in its signal region~\cite{SuperK3} and $^{214}$Po has a higher collection efficiency than $^{218}$Po, which also can be seen from the right plot of Fig.~\ref{fig.sample}.